renevoorburg/tileproxy/README.md

 A caching proxy for geo tiles, as used by [Vici.org](https://vici.org).

-The core for this service is in the webserver configuration.
+The core for this service is in the webserver configuration:

     location ~ ^/(.*)$ {
         try_files $uri /tiles/$1 @tiles;